zranger1/PixelblazePatterns/README.md

 # PixelblazePatterns
 Patterns for Pixelblaze LED controller

+## matrixgreenwaterfall.js
+Basic green "The Matrix"-style waterfall display adapted for 2D LED displays.

+Not a perfect reproduction but it looks good, and it's fast and lightweight enough to be usable as a background or a texture in another pattern.

 ## spinwheel2d.js
  Colorful, flowerlike radial spinner.
  Yet another example of the complex and unpredictible things